-North Lake campus consists of a central campus and three satellite campuses.
-The central campus is open from 6:00a.m. until 11:00 p.m., Monday through Friday.
-On Saturday, the campus is open from 6:00 a.m. until such time as classes in individual buildings have ended for the day.
-The NL central campus is closed on Sunday.
-The NL West campus is open from 6:00 a.m. until 10:00 p.m., Monday through Friday and closed on Saturdays and Sundays.
-The NL North and NL South campuses are open from 6:45 a.m. until 10:00 p.m., Monday through Thursday and 6:45 a.m. until 2:00 p.m. on Fridays and closed on Saturdays and Sundays.
-During periods when the campus is closed (nighttime, Sundays, or holidays), only faculty, staff, and contractors are allowed to enter the campus after informing college police of the location where the person(s) can be located in the event of an emergency.
-In the case of extended campus closures, the campus police will only allow persons with prior written approval to enter campus locations.
+North Lake campus consists of a main campus and two satellite campuses.
+The main campus is open from 6 a.m. until 11 p.m., Monday through Friday.
+On Saturday, the campus is open from 6 a.m. until such time as classes in individual buildings have ended for the day.
+The North Lake campus is closed on Sunday.
+The North Lake West campus was closed in 2022.
+The North Lake North and North Lake South campuses are open from 6:45 a.m. until 10 p.m., Monday through Thursday and 6:45 a.m. until 2 p.m. on Fridays and closed on Saturdays and Sundays.